 Getting Started: The Basics

-Once attached to a signature task, configure your document to specify where needs to be signed or text entered, and by whom.
+Once attached to a signature task, prepare your document/s to specify where needs to be signed or text entered, and by whom.
 Then save and send!

 The signing experience is smooth and easy!